-Since then, we work together to create measurable value for cocoa farmers, their communities and wider society by combining our organisations’ strengths.
+Since then, we have worked together to create value for cocoa farmers, their communities and wider society by combining our organisations’ strengths.
 We stand as equal partners in the belief that the impact of joint working exceeds what could be accomplished alone.

 The partnership with Cocoa Life works with the seven cocoa farming unions in Ghana which originally supplied Fairtrade cocoa to Cadbury.
-Through the partnership, Cocoa Life aims to offer cocoa farmers in Ghana guaranteed high-volume purchases, clear terms of trade, and loyalty payments, which together with programme investments, are to deliver value per farmer at least equivalent to that previously delivered by Fairtrade Premiums.
-At the outset of the partnership Mondelēz International committed to rolling out Cocoa Life across all Cadbury brands rather than just Dairy Milk, allowing for significant volumes growth.
-We are now able to work across a much larger amount of cocoa than was previously certified, and ensure benefits across those cocoa volumes that are of an equivalent value to what farmers had previously received under certification.
+Under the partnership, Cocoa Life committed to offer cocoa farmers in Ghana guaranteed high-volume purchases, clear terms of trade, and loyalty payments, which together with programme investments, are to deliver value per farmer at least equivalent to that previously delivered by Fairtrade Premiums.
+Mondelēz International committed to rolling out Cocoa Life across all Cadbury brands rather than just Dairy Milk, allowing for significant growth in the volumes covered by the partnership.

 Cocoa Sustainable Livelihoods Landscape studies